Creating a visible shift in safety performance, leadership and culture.

 The combination of ISA 360 and IASC enable organisations to shine a light on the individual and collective views/thinking and behaviours/ actions that correlate with visible outcomes such as organisational performance and employee engagement.

-ISA 360 is a valid and reliable measure of a leaders strengths and growth areas across the four Intentional States - enabling a leader to get feedback and a chance to see blind spots - a must have for personal growth.
+ISA 360 is a valid and reliable measure of a leaders strengths and growth areas across the four Factors - enabling a leader to get feedback and a chance to see blind spots - a must have for personal growth.
 Used in conjunction with the IASC, enables transformation of the safety leadership and culture of an organisation.

 IASC is an organisational culture assessment that measures current operating culture, safety performance and employee engagement, and enables organisations to see both the visible and invisible factors that are driving current safety performance.

 Here's a little more information on each of the assessment tools;

 Reliable and valid 360 degree assessment for individual leaders.

 Fully comprehensive organisational assessment survey for discrete teams.

 Leadership capability specifically for safety and wellbeing – both self and leadership of others.